Must-Read Middle-Grade Books for Hispanic Heritage Month

 The Other Half of Happy

-One-half kid, one-half grown-up: Quijana spends her nights Skyping with her ailing grandmother and trying to figure out what’s going on with her increasingly hard-to-reach brother.
+Additionally, Quijana is part kid, part grown-up.
+She spends her nights Skyping with her ailing grandmother and trying to understand her increasingly distant brother.

 Stef Soto, Taco Queen